Do Solar System Panels Make Noise?

 Solar Panels are becoming much more common in Australia and around the world.
 As with all new technology, people may make assumptions or have questions about how the systems work and what the impact is on their homes and local neighbourhood.Â

-One common question asked is whether solar systems make noise.
-The answer varies based on a few factors but simply put, the inverter may make noise while the solar panels themselves should not.
+One common question asked we’re asked is whether solar systems make noise.
+The answer varies based on a few factors but the simple answer is, the inverter may make noise while the solar panels themselves should not.
 Solar panels have no moving parts, so unless there are structural issues, they should not move or work in a way that produces noise.

 6 Reasons Solar Systems Make Noise